 An unfortunate political note

 In October 2017 the United States of America decided to withdraw from UNESCO.
 The impact this move is going to have on Iowa City (and the 11 other US cities in the UNESCO Creative Cities Network) is hard to predict.
-However, we’re told that because the city’s designation as a UNESCO City of Literature is a direct relationship between the city and UNESCO, there is no expectation that the withdrawal decision will alter that status, in fact, in early April of 2018, Iowa City will host the annual UNESCO conference for its worldwide network of cities of literature.
+However, we’re told that because the city’s designation as a UNESCO City of Literature is a direct relationship between the city and UNESCO, there is no expectation that the withdrawal decision will alter that status, in fact, in early April of 2018, Iowa City hosted the annual UNESCO conference for its worldwide network of cities of literature.

 More information about Iowa City as the UNESCO city of literature can be found here.